 Raymond CebulaExtension Faculty

-RAYMOND A. CEBULA is a member of the Extension Faculty of Cornell University's Employment and Disability Institute.
+RAYMOND A. CEBULA is a member of the Extension Faculty of Cornell University's Yang-Tan Institute on Employment and Disability.
 As a faculty member, he provides technical assistance and training to Protection and Advocacy program attorneys and paralegals in 16 states and territories covered by Cornell's Work Incentive Support Center.

 As an experienced social security disability attorney Mr. Cebula practiced with the Disability Benefits Project as a Senior Staff Attorney with the Disability Law Center in Boston, Massachusetts.
 He has also served as a Managing Attorney of the Disability and Medicare projects at Southeastern Massachusetts Legal Assistance Corporation.
 He is a graduate of Franklin Pierce Law Center in Concord, NH and received a Reginald Heber Smith Community Lawyer Fellowship upon graduation.
 He is also a graduate of Merrimack College and holds a Bachelor of Arts degree in history.
 His practice has concentrated in the area of social security practice and has brought several pieces of significant litigation on behalf of low income, disabled social security beneficiaries.
 While working with the Disability Law Center, Mr. Cebula taught at Harvard Law School’s Legal Aid Bureau for a period of three academic years.